-Applicants who are able to provide the following alternate forms of academic evidence are exempt from the PEE:
+Applicants who are able to provide the following alternate forms of academic evidence may be exempt from the PEE:

 The Alternative Academic Evidence or Police Entrance Evaluation (PEE) is made up of three assessments designed to assess your ability to cope with the academic content of police training and the demands of the job role.
 You will be given approximately two hours to complete the PEE under normal exam conditions.
 The PEE focuses on literacy, comprehension, communication skills, practical intelligence and problem solving ability.